 Humanity also plays a role in relation to bonfires, another essential mechanic in Dark Souls.
-Each area in Dark Souls has a bonfire, which serves as a respawn point for the player.
+Each area in Dark Souls has a bonfire that serves as a respawn point for the player.
 The player doesn't respawn at the closest bonfire, but rather at the last bonfire they rested at.
 Certain resources are restored to the character each time a player rests at a bonfire.
-Specifically, after resting, the character receives a full supply of Estus Flasks, which are the game's health potions, and also a gets a refill on all magic spells the player has gained the ability to cast.
-However, enemies in the area also respawn when the character rests with the exception of the bosses and mini-bosses, who remain dead after the player has successfully killed them.
+Specifically, after resting the character receives a full supply of Estus Flasks which are the game's health potions, and also a gets a refill on all magic spells the player has gained the ability to cast.
+However, enemies in the area also respawn when the character rests with the exception of the bosses and mini-bosses who remain dead after the player has successfully killed them.
 In addition, a player can expend a humanity in order to "kindle" a bonfire which results in an increase to the number of Estus Flasks restored by resting at that particular bonfire.
+In order to kindle a bonfire, the character must first expend a humanity to become human if they aren't already.